HMS Ark Royal (R09)

 HMS Ark Royal (R09) was an Audacious-class aircraft carrier of the Royal Navy and, when she was decommissioned in 1979, was the Royal Navy's last remaining conventional catapult and arrested-landing aircraft carrier.
-She was the first aircraft carrier to be equipped with angled flight deck at its commissioning; her sister ship, HMS Eagle, was the Royal Navy's first angle-decked aircraft carrier after modification in 1954.
+She was the first aircraft carrier to be equipped with an angled flight deck at its commissioning; her sister ship, HMS Eagle, was the Royal Navy's first angle-decked aircraft carrier after modification in 1954.
 Ark Royal was the only non-United States vessel to operate the McDonnell Douglas Phantom at sea.

 Construction and modifications

 Ark Royal was the sister ship to HMS Eagle, which was initially named HMS Audacious, hence the name of the class.
 Four Audacious-class ships were laid down, but two (HMS Africa and the original HMS Eagle) were cancelled when the Second World War ended, and construction of the other two was suspended for several years.
 Both completed ships were extensively upgraded throughout their lifetimes.